Uniform Feasibility For Smoothed Backup Control Barrier Functions: Main Results

 \item There exist constants $C,p\ge0$ satisfying

 \item There exists a constant $r_\infty>0$ satisfying

 \end{enumerate} \end{assumption}

-Assumption~\ref{ass:unbounded} essentially assures that the active part of $L_F \tilde h_\theta$ (the first term in \eqref{eq:decomposition}) overcomes the inactive part (the second term) on the tail part ($\forall x\in T_\varepsilon \cap B_R^{\rm c}$).
-In particular, Assumption~\ref{ass:unbounded}\,(a) implies that $w_{\theta,j}\to 0$ for all inactive constraints $j\in \Pc(x)$ as $\|x\|\to 0$ with an \emph{exponential rate}.
-Therefore, it will dominate the polynomial growth of $L_Fh_j$ in this portion (per Assumption~\ref{ass:unbounded}\,(b)).
+Assumption~\ref{ass:unbounded} ensures that, on the tail end, the active part of $L_F \tilde h_\theta$ (the first term in \eqref{eq:decomposition}) dominates the inactive part (the second term): (a) forces $w_{\theta,j}\to 0$ exponentially for inactive constraints, which overcomes the polynomial growth allowed by (b).
 As a result, the inactive part in \eqref{eq:decomposition} goes to 0 as $\|x\|\to \infty$ or $\theta \to \infty$.
 At any fixed $x$, we can find a finite $\theta^*$ such that the inactive term in \eqref{eq:decomposition} falls within the strictly positive margins of the uniform bound of the active part (that is, $r_\infty$ as assumed by Assumption~\ref{ass:unbounded}\,(c)).